 CLOUDBRIDGE NATURE RESERVE

 Situated in a beautiful and remote cloud forest on one of the highest mountains in Central America, is a private nature reserve in Costa Rica.
 Cloudbridge adjoins the primary forest of Chirripo National Park, a UNESCO World Heritage Site.
 The Reserve has three purposes:

 - To preserve a precious part of the tropical world forever.

 - To help reforest those areas which had been converted to cattle pasture.

 Only by experiencing it, can people truly gain an understanding how precious are our diminishing tropical forests.
-We offer opportunities for volunteers and scientific researchers where they can contribute to the well-being of the planet by helping the reforestation project and conduct research studies.
+We offer opportunities for student groups, volunteers and scientific researchers where they can contribute to the well-being of the planet by helping the reforestation project and conduct research studies.